Inconsistencies in, and short pathlength correction to, $R_{AA}(p_T)$ in $\mathrm{A}+\mathrm{A}$ and $\mathrm{p} + \mathrm{A}$ collisions: Energy loss framework

-We note that although the hydrodynamics simulation turns off the QGP phase at the freeze-out temperature $T_{\text{f.o.}} = 0.155~\mathrm{GeV}$, the Bjorken expansion formula \autoref{eq:bjorken} has no such turn off.
+We note that although the hydrodynamics simulation turns off the QGP phase at the freeze-out temperature $T_{\text{f.o.}} = 0.155~\mathrm{GeV}$, the Bjorken expansion formula \cref{eqn:bjorken_expansion} has no such turn off.
 High-$p_T$ particles can of course interact with matter in the hadronic phase, which is, in part, captured by using the Bjorken expansion formula for determining the effective temperature as an input into our energy loss model.
 It is worth emphasizing that the effective pathlengths are determined at the initial time $\tau_0=0.4$ fm, well before much of the plasma has had a chance to cool down; thus we do not lose any contribution to the effective pathlengths from hadronization.
-The overestimation of the temperature in $\mathrm{p}+\mathrm{A}$ collisions from the Bjorken expansion formula implies that the effective temperature used in the energy loss model is overestimated; as a result, the effects of energy loss are all overestimated in the small collision system.
-However, we expect this overestimation to be a small effect; using $\langle L_{\mathrm{eff}}\rangle\sim1$ fm, one can see in \autoref{fig:temperature_vs_t} that the difference between the full hydrodynamics temperature and the Bjorken estimate at $\langle \tau \rangle\sim0.5$ fm is very small.
-Exploring the effect of dynamical effective pathlengths and time-dependent temperatures, which take medium expansion into account using the full hydrodynamic temperature profiles as a function of time, is left for future work.